Project Development and Reporting - Project Outcomes

 - What are the expected or actual major accomplishments and impacts?
 Include major findings and conclusions here.

-The USDA also requires that PIs provide simple statements of expected short-term, medium-term, and long-term outcomes for projects.
+The USDA also requires that PDs provide simple statements of expected short-term, medium-term, and long-term outcomes for projects.
 The USDA refers to these as outcome measures.
 Short-term outcomes are defined as a “change in knowledge.”
 Medium-term outcomes reflect a “change in action.”
 Long-term outcomes reflect a “change in condition.”
-These outcome statements or measures are used by the USDA for compiling information on the impacts of federally-funded programs at the national level.
-The station asks PIs to submit outcome statements as part of full proposals and to address progress towards achieving these outcomes in annual reports.
+These outcome statements or measures are used by the USDA for compiling information on the impacts of federally funded programs at the national level.
+The station asks PDs to submit outcome statements as part of full proposals and to address progress towards achieving these outcomes in annual reports.
 Please provide at least one of each type of outcome statement using the examples below as a guide.

 Examples of Short-term Outcomes—change in knowledge